rischanlab/visualization_recommendation_systems/README.md

 I hope this repo can help anyone who want to work on visualization recommendation systems field.
 I am currently working in this field, so if anyone interested and want to colaborate.
-Please do not hesitate to contact me through my email r.mafrur [at[] uq [dot] edu [dot] au.
+Please do not hesitate to contact me through my email **r.mafrur [at] uq [dot] edu [dot] au**.

 Thank you